Junior State of America: Structure

-The JSA consists of 10 states which correspond roughly to the geographic territories in the United States: the Arizona State, Mid-Atlantic State, Midwest State, Northeast State, Northern California State, Ohio River Valley State, Pacific Northwest State, Southeast State, Southern California State, and the Texas State.
-Each state is broken into one or more regions.
+The JSA consisted of 10 states which correspond roughly to the geographic territories in the United States: the Arizona State, Mid-Atlantic State, Midwest State, Northeast State, Northern California State, Ohio River Valley State, Pacific Northwest State, Southeast State, Southern California State, and the Texas State.
+Each state was broken into one or more regions.
 If a state contracts below a certain operational level, the Council of Governors may vote to make the state a territory.
 The Council may also break states into multiple territories if they become too large to be effectively managed.

-The sponsoring JSAF is a non-profit organization with an adult board of directors, trustees and paid staff.
+The sponsoring JSAF was a non-profit organization with an adult board of directors, trustees and paid staff.
 The JSA receives administrative and programming support from the JSF.